By Sabrina Sucato and Raphael Beretta

 View this post on Instagram

 For a truly American Thanksgiving, look to The ’76 House for a lunch or dinner that infuses history into the turkey-filled to-do.
-The three-course prix fixe structure allows diners to choose one appetizer, one main, and one dessert from the Americana offerings.
+The four-course prix-fixe structure allows diners to choose one appetizer, one salad, one main, and one dessert from the Americana offerings.
 Our picks?
-Try the seafood Newburg bouchon, gulf shrimp cocktail, or the Thanksgiving spring roll for the first course.
-Then, move onto the roasted native “Tom” turkey with all the expected accoutrements or the apple brandy-glazed ‘76 famous pork chop.
+Try the seafood bouchon, butternut squash ravioli, or the Thanksgiving spring roll for the first course.
+Then, enjoy a fall harvest salad before moving onto the roasted native “Tom” turkey with all the expected accoutrements or the apple brandy-glazed ‘76 famous pork chop.
 After rounding out dinner with baked apple crunch or pumpkin pie, don’t forget to give thanks to the Founding Fathers for a delightful meal.

 Newburgh